-No. Chuck has never charged speaking or appearance fees and will speak wherever he is welcome if possible.
-However, due to Chucks age, international travel is being kept to a minimum.
+No. Chuck has never charged speaking or appearance fees and spoke wherever he was welcome if possible.
+However, Chuck officially retired in 2017 and passed away in 2018.

 No. Chuck specifically talks against the dangers of Freemasonry in several of his briefing packs and sometimes in a manner that a Freemason would be excommunicated (See session 6 of Expectations of the Antichrist for example).